An independent co-educational school serving preschool through Grade 8.

 A Cross-Disciplinary Approach - Academics at Stanley Clark seamlessly tie into creative and co-curricular studies.
 A project in art class may reinforce a social studies or language arts topic, or a student's interest may become the theme to develop writing, science, and math skills.

 Cross-Divisional Opportunities - While our students range from 3 years old through 8th grade, we are one school community, sharing and growing together.
-Our three divisions allow us to focus on specific developmental stages, but being housed under one roof creates an opportunity for cross-divisional collaboration.
+Our three divisions enable us to focus on specific developmental stages, but being housed under one roof creates opportunities for cross-divisional collaboration.
 Students practice following and leading in a nurturing environment.

 A Growth Mindset - Students are encouraged to take calculated risks and learn to move forward when things don't go as planned - a valuable tool to learn in the early formative years.
 Instead of being hesitant to try for the fear of the unknown, we consider what we don’t know “yet.”